AdobeDocs/experience-manager-65.en/help/assets/config-dms7.md

 [Dynamic Media](https://www.adobe.com/solutions/web-experience-management/dynamic-media.html) is disabled by default.
 To take advantage of Dynamic Media features, you must enable it.

->[!NOTE]
+>[!WARNING]
 >
->Dynamic Media - Scene7 mode is for the Experience Manager Author instance only.
+>Dynamic Media - Scene7 mode is for the *Experience Manager Author instance only*.
 As such, you must configure `runmode=dynamicmedia_scene7` on the Experience Manager Author instance, *not* the Experience Manager Publish instance.

 To enable Dynamic Media, you must start up Experience Manager using the `dynamicmedia_scene7` run mode from the command line by entering the following in a terminal window (example port used is 4502):